Skip to content

-Latin America Power on a long-term loan for USD306 million to finance San Juan windfarm of 185MW, granted by AB Svensk ExportKredit, Banco Security, DNB Group, KfW IPEX-Bank, Sumitomo Mitsui and Eksport Kredit Fonden, and in a USD30 million credit for VAT obligations, granted by Bci and Banco Security.
+- Latin America Power on a long-term loan for USD306 million to finance San Juan windfarm of 185MW, granted by AB Svensk ExportKredit, Banco Security, DNB Group, KfW IPEX-Bank, Sumitomo Mitsui and Eksport Kredit Fonden, and on a USD30 million credit for VAT obligations, granted by Bci and Banco Security.

-The Bank of Nova Scotia and Scotiabank Chile on negotiating a 15-year business alliance with Cencosud, Cencosud Retail and other subsidiaries to develop the consumer credit business in Chile.
+- The Bank of Nova Scotia and Scotiabank Chile on the negotiation of a 15-year business alliance with Cencosud, Cencosud Retail and other subsidiaries to develop the consumer credit business in Chile.
 Additionally, Scotiabank Chile granted a loan for up to USD3 billion to Cencosud.

 AWARDS AND RECOGNITIONS

-Recognized in Banking & Finance; Corporate, M&A; and Projects, Chambers Latin America.
+- Recognized in Banking & Finance and Projects, Chambers Latin America.

-Recognized in Banking & Finance; Project Finance and Infrastructure; Corporate, M&A, and in Energy, Latin Lawyer 250.
+- Recognized in Banking & Finance; Project Finance and Infrastructure; Capital Markets and Corporate and M&A, Latin Lawyer 250.